- Community Youth Groups/Organizations

 Sections have run rocketry displays and demonstration launches in local community or county fairs and community day celebrations, and at air shows.
 They have partnered with local hobby stores to do “make it, fly it, and take it” sessions where the store offers the kits at a discount and provides a building spot and potentially a launching site nearby.
 They have set up and run displays about rocketry and the NAR in science or aviation museums, teacher conventions, or conventions of other groups likely to have an interest in rocketry.
 They have worked with Challenger Learning Centers or local science or aviation museums that run programs including model rocketry.
 Every community has its own unique opportunities for an audience you can reach out to; just make sure that the audience is one that is likely to include the kind of people who will actually follow up and engage in rocketry and potentially join your Section.

-Many outreach programs involve building, or better yet building then flying, a model rocket.
+Many outreach programs involve building, or better yet, building then flying, a model rocket.
 A Section that pays for all the materials to do this with a large number of people can run through their entire treasury in a hurry.
 It may be possible to get local grants from businesses or civic groups to support this, or to charge a nominal fee to participants in a building session to cover the cost of the kit and building materials.
-The list below describes all the bulk-pack vendors that currently provide the kinds of inexpensive rocket kits and supporting products needed to do this type of activity.
+The below list represents some of the bulk-pack vendors that currently provide the kinds of inexpensive rocket kits and supporting products needed to do this type of activity:

 |4-H Rocketry Program||May 27, 2014, 10:10 pm||140 KB|